 - Tour the Trashy Bags factory to learn how single-use plastic is being recycled and turned into handbags, gifts, and more.

 Today is all about the Ashanti Empire’s history, traditions, and people who have lived in this part of Ghana for over 350 years.
+After a visit to a cacao farm, you’ll witness the intricate handweaving of two important textiles before touring Manhyia Palace.

 - Visit Manhyia Palace, a museum dedicated to Ashanti history and their resistance to British colonialism.